 The typical properties that are characteristic of most nonmetals are listed below.

-- High ionization energy: usually, a large amount of energy must be supplied to a nonmetal in order to remove an electron from it.
+- High ionisation energy: Usually, a large amount of energy must be supplied to a nonmetal in order to remove an electron from it.

-- Brittleness: in their solid states, most nonmetals are very brittle.
-This implies that they easily crumble into a powder when some external pressure is applied on them.
+- Brittleness: In their solid states, most nonmetals are very brittle.
+This implies that they easily crumble into powder when some external pressure is applied to them.

 What are Metalloids?
 Why is Silicon Classified as One?

 Metalloids are chemical elements whose properties lie in between the typical properties of metals and nonmetals.
 The six elements that are widely known as the metalloids include silicon, germanium, antimony, arsenic, tellurium, and boron.

 The typical properties of metalloids are listed below.

 - Metalloids usually have a shiny, metallic appearance.